Field of Study

 Are there any other special requirements?

 Yes, there are Early Application Procedures.
 This is a Restricted Access Course and all applicants must sit the CSM’s BA (Honours) in Popular Music Degree Course Entrance Test.
 The provisional dates for the Entrance Test are Thursday to Saturday, 15th - 17th April 2021.
+Please note that Auditions will take place in April - online - for those who have applied through the CAO by the 1st February deadline.

 Is there a late application facility?